| | | | |

 Instructions

 1. Slice apples into 1/8" thick slices.
-It's easiest to use a mandolin but you can cut the slices manually as well.
+It's easiest to use a mandolin slicer but you can cut the slices manually as well.

 2. Lay apple slices on the dehydrator trays without overlapping them.

-3. Set dehydrator to temperature as noted in the appliance instructions for fruit.
+3. Set the dehydrator to temperature as noted in the appliance instructions for fruit.
 Our Excalibur dehydrator suggests dehydrating at 135 degrees Fahrenheit, and there is a corresponding setting for this temperature noting it's for fruits on the dehydrator.

 5. Store in an airtight container for up to several weeks.